Can You Get Life Insurance On An Ex Spouse

 Who Am I & Why I Started This Blog

-I think it’s very important to introduce myself before we go any further.
-My name is James Heidebrecht and I’m the founder of Policy Architects.
-We are a small boutique life insurance agency.
+My name is James Heidebrecht, and I’m the founder of Policy Architects, a small boutique life insurance agency.

-As a 55 year old man, I know just how confusing it can all be.
-With such a crowded playing field it’s tough for those of us who want to deal with a real person, not technology to find CLEAR answers.
+As a 55-year-old man, I know just how confusing it can all be.
+With such a crowded playing field, it’s tough for those who want to deal with a real person, not technology, to find clear answers.

-My whole goal is to get information to consumers BEFORE they speak to an agent.
-Being prepared saves you time, money and headaches down the line.
+I aim to provide consumers with information BEFORE speaking to an agent.
+Being prepared saves time, money, and headaches down the line.

-First of WHY Would You Even Want To?
+First of All, WHY Would You Even Want To?

 Divorce is not as simple as we are led to believe.
-In fact, when you share time with a child it can all get pretty complicated.
+When you share time with a child, it can all get pretty complicated.

 So what happens if her ex suddenly dies?